Brain Injury Caused by Drowning

 If you or your loved one has suffered a brain injury caused by a drowning accident due to another person’s negligence, or if you have not received proper diagnosis and treatment from your physician, please contact Wapner Newman today to schedule a free initial consultation with our experienced brain injury lawyers in New Jersey.

-Our personal injury lawyers in Philadelphia represent brain injury victims throughout Pennsylvania and New Jersey, with offices in Philadelphia, Allentown, West Conshohocken, and Marlton.
+Our personal injury attorneys in Philadelphia represent brain injury victims throughout Pennsylvania and New Jersey, with offices in Philadelphia, Allentown, West Conshohocken, and Marlton.